 This subsection describes how to take action when the system configuration information is invalid due to an error that occurred in the OS disk of a node, or the cluster management LU.
 Work with maintenance personnel to resolve any problems.
-If data has been migrated to an HCP system and you want to restore only the system configuration information, see Restoring system configuration information from an HCP system on page 4-34.
-If data has been migrated to an HCP system and you want to restore both the system configuration information and the user data, see Restoring system configuration information and user data in batch on page 4-37.
+If data has been migrated to an HCP system and you want to restore only the system configuration information from an HCP system on page 4-35.
+If data has been migrated to an HCP system and you want to restore both the system configuration information and the user data, see Restoring system configuration information and user data in batch on page 4-38.